 The 3 input AND gate will give a HIGH output when the counter reaches binary 7 because Q0 is HIGH, Q1 is HIGH and Q2 is HIGH.

 The output from the AND gate is connected to the RESET of the 2nd and 3rd counters but connected to the SET of the 1st counter.
 When the output of the AND gate goes HIGH, Q0 immediately becomes HIGH and Q1 and Q2 are immediately made LOW.
 The count restarts at binary 1.

-In this example, logic gates are used to LOAD binary 1 in to the counter which then counts to binary 6 before re-loading binary 1 on the next clock pulse.
+In this example, logic gates are used to LOAD binary 1 into the counter which then counts to binary 6 before re-loading binary 1 on the next clock pulse.
 The counter repeatedly counts from 1 to 6 which is useful for making a dice.

 The outputs Q0 - Q3 are sometimes labeled A, B, C and D

 Making the LOAD input momentarily HIGH loads the 4-Bit binary word on L0 - L3 onto the outputs Q0 - Q3